Frequently Asked Questions

 UMD’s annual utilities budget (increased over time for inflation) will fund the NextGen Program’s proposed capital improvements and the cost of managing, operating, and maintaining the energy systems.

-The NextGen Energy Program will save money over time through improved operational efficiency, energy conservation, and increased sustainability that reduces carbon emissions from our Central Energy Plant by 23% and saves 50% of the total water usage the plant requires annually.
+The NextGen Energy Program will save money over time through improved operational efficiency, energy conservation, and increased sustainability that reduces greenhouse gas emissions from our Central Energy Plant by 23% and saves 50% of the total water usage the plant requires annually.

 Multiple factors ensure effective and successful operator performance.
 These include monitoring key performance indicators; prioritizing preventative maintenance, quality control and system renewal throughout the lifecycle of the program; implementing a UMD program team to serve as an oversight body; enhancing the collection and transparency of performance data and enforcing operator performance by reducing compensation if objectives aren’t met.
 These steps will help to ensure the success of the program and will strengthen the overall dependability and efficiency of our energy system for decades to come.